Everything you need to know about Library services during the COVID-19 response.

 If you’d like to discuss a term paper or comps with an expert at greater length, receive help by scheduling a 1-on-1 Research Consultation with a librarian or disciplinary specialist.

 Academic Technology Support: Whether you’re new to video conferencing and Moodle or want to dive into projects using Adobe, music production software, app making, or digital humanities tools, our staff and student workers can help you find your way to the right tools and technology support.
 Get started with our Video Tutorials or reach us via the Help Desk.
-If you’d like to borrow a laptop, wifi hotspot, webcam, or some other technology tool to support your remote classes or research projects, try our Tech Lending support program.
+If you’d like to borrow a laptop, wifi hotspot, webcam, or some other technology tool to support your remote classes or research projects, try our Spring 2021 Tech Lending support program.
 Students can borrow items for the duration of the Fall Semester.